 Horses wear steel shoes often on all four feet and can kick out when frightened or angered, a lot of people may think their dog is just saying ‘hello’ to the horse but always understand just because your dog may be good with horses, that horse may not be good with dogs.
 So remaining a safe distance away gives all a positive experience.

-- A long line lead (these are sold ranging from 10ft to 30ft) so your dog can be away from you and you request the recall, if the dog does not react you still remain in control and can reel them in and once back with you reward with a high reward treat.
+- A long line lead (from 10ft to 30ft) so your dog can be away from you whilst still being under control.
+This way you can reel them in and reward with a high value treat.

-- When you first want to teach a good recall, set your dog up for success, train when your dog has already been for a road walk or similar so his brain isn’t hyper and unfocused.
+- When you first want to teach a good recall, set your dog up for success and train them when they have already been for a road walk so their brain is more calm and focused.
 You want a focused brain but not a tired one!
-Also make sure your dog hasn’t just had their breakfast or dinner, the treats you offervwill be a lot less appealing if they already have a full tummy!
+Also make sure your dog hasn’t just had their breakfast or dinner, the treats you offer will be a lot less appealing if they already have a full tummy!
 Start in a quiet area slowly expanding onto more busy areas with more distractions, don’t move on until you have each foundation reliable and consistent.

 - We talk a lot about high reward treats, but some dogs just aren’t food orientated.
 Some would rather a squeaky ball or a teddy!
 Use whatever motivates your dog.
 Pate treats in a tube format can be useful for fussy dogs as something very alternative and palatable.
 Squeaks in a toy can also provide a useful distraction for dogs who tend to ‘zone out’.

-- Whistle training, you can train your dog to come back to a whistle which will often be more dominant than your own voice, dogs often have family members which they respect more than others, but a whistle sounds the same whoever blows it, therefore keeps the level of respect for all the family.
-But the dog will need to be trained to the whistle first, blow the whistle for any exciting moment for example feed time or when your getting the lead ready for a walk.
+- Whistle training, you can train your dog to come back to a whistle which will often be more dominant than your own voice.
+Dogs can listen more to certain family members than others, so a whistle is a perfect way to remain consistent and neutral.
+When initially training, blow the whistle for any exciting moment for example feed time or when your getting the lead ready for a walk.
 Extend this to in the living room for example blowing the whistle and as soon as your dog approaches you give lots of fuss and give the dog a reward of some treats.
 When your dog knows this sound you can extend to in the garden or a quiet field on a long line, blow the whistle and high reward when he/she comes to you.
 Don’t accelerate too fast.
 Wait until this stage is very reliable before moving onto dealing with distractions or taking the long line off, don’t ask too much of your dog setting them up to fail.